trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tband.md

 ## Configuring

-### Creating a new Threshold Band Anomaly monitor for a particular counter
+### Creating a New Threshold Band Anomaly Monitor for a Particular Counter

 There are two ways